andykuszyk/andykuszyk.github.io/2024-08-29-editing-encrypted-files-in-emacs.md

     gpg --import public.key
     gpg --import private.key

-And, finally, your imported key can be trusted with (choose option 5, ultimate trust):
+And, finally, your imported key can be trusted with:

     gpg --edit-key <key-id> trust quit

+> 💡 Choose option 5, ultimate trust.

 Now you're all set with an encryption key you can distribute between your machines! 🔒